-(2) In the event that, during the life of the policy, a subsidiary ceases to be a subsidiary, the insurance cover under this policy shall remain in full force and effect for that entity until the end of the policy period or (if applicable) until the end of the extended discovery period, but only in respect of claims brought against an insured in relation to unlawful acts committed or alleged to have been committed by the insurance cover is afforded for claims brought against an insured in relation to unlawful acts committed or alleged to have been committed by the insurance cover is afforded for claims brought against an insured in relation to unlawful acts committed or alleged to allegedly committed after this entity ceased to exist.
+(2) In the event that, during the life of the policy, a subsidiary ceases to be a subsidiary, the insurance cover under this policy shall remain in full force and effect for that entity until the end of the policy period or (if applicable) until the end of the extended discovery period, but only in respect of claims brought against an insured in relation to unlawful acts committed or alleged to have been committed by the insured during the existence of this entity as a subsidiary.
+No insurance cover is afforded for claims brought against an insured in relation to unlawful acts committed or allegedly committed after this entity ceased to exist.